 The government-wide financial statements provide readers with a broad overview of the Village's finances, in a matter similar to a private-sector business.
-The government wide financial statements can be found on pages 11-12 of this report.

 The Statement of Net Position reports information on all of the Village's assets and liabilities/deferred inflows of resources, with the difference between the two reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the Village is improving or deteriorating.
 Consideration of other nonfinancial factors, such as changes in the Village's property tax base and the condition of the Village's infrastructure, is needed to assess the overall health of the Village.